 null, if the string value is an empty string

-a,,z) and a quoted value (eg the second value in
+a,,z and the second value in

 An annotated table is a table that is annotated with additional metadata.
 The table MAY have any number of properties in addition to those provided in the core tabular data model described in section 2.1 Core Tabular Data Model which provide information about the table as a whole.
 The values of these properties may be lists, structured objects, or atomic values.
 Annotations on a table may include: